utdata/icj-project-template/README.md

 - _include_ imports code from other files.
 It's useful to organize or share smaller chunks of code.
 - _macro_ allows you to define reusable chunks of content.
 It is similar to a function in other programming language.

-With these tools, you can build a site framework once as a "layout" or template, and then _extend_ that layout and use all its code, but swap out predefined _blocks_ specific to your new page.
+With these tools, you can build a site framework once as a template, and then _extend_ that template and use all its code, but swap out predefined _blocks_ specific to your new page.

 ### Nunjucks template examples

 This project organizes Nunjucks helper files into folders that start with `_` so their contents won't be complied into full pages on your site.
-There are examples of **layouts**, **includes** and **macros**.
+There are examples of **templates**, **includes** and **macros**.

-- The layout `src/njk/_layouts/base.njk` is an example base template for a website.
+- The file `src/njk/_templates/base.njk` is an example base template for a website.
 The idea is to build the framework of the site only once, even though you might have many pages.
-- Files in `src/njk/_includes/` are snippets of code used by other layouts using the _include_ tag.
-You can see how the  `nav.njk` and `footer.njk` includes are pulled into the `base.njk` layout.
+- Files in `src/njk/_includes/` are snippets of code used by other templates using the _include_ tag.
+You can see how the  `nav.njk` and `footer.njk` includes are pulled into the `base.njk` template.

 Some of the other files in those folders are discussed as advanced features later.